studywysc/studywysc.github.io/README.md

 </a>
 <br>

-The working development branch is `dev`.

-All users are welcome to contribute minor bug fixes and typo errors at any time by making pull requests to the `dev` branch.
-Approved changes to the `dev` branch are [pushed live to our development site](https://wyscdev.netlify.app).
+If you have something you want to add to any of our docs, feel free to make a Pull Request!
+Minor bug fixes and typo errors are also always welcome.
+We will usually accept it :)

-For larger projects, it is recommended to [start an Issue first](https://github.com/coffeebank/wysc/issues) or [let us know in our Discord's `#support` channel](https://wysc.us.to/invite).
+If you're thinking about anything bigger like changing/overhauling the site design or adding a major feature, it is recommended to [let us know in our Discord's Contributor Hub](https://wysc.us.to/invite) first and/or [start an Issue](https://github.com/studywysc/wysc/issues).

 All contributions will fall under the license listed in the License section of this README.
 If a pull request is approved, it will qualify your username to be listed [on our Contributors page](https://wysc.us.to/contributors) (work in progress).